 Erythropoiesis is the process by which red blood cells are produced.
-In human spleen and liver fresh haemoglobin
+In human spleen and liver Their iron is returned to the red bone marrow for reuse in the synthesis of fresh haemoglobin

 The life of an RBC is about 120 days.
 The worn out RBCs are destroyed in the